Tenure Track Assistant Professor

 A significant part of his work examines the inner workings of autocracies and their security apparatus.

 Areas of research

-Comparative politics, international relations, autocracies, dictatorships, bureaucracy, security apparatus, military, secret police, repression, coups, subversion, civil wars.
+Comparative politics, international relations, autocracies, dictatorships, bureaucracy, security apparatus, military, secret police, repression, coups, subversion, civil wars, sports and autocratic politics.

 Office hours: Wednesdays 16.00-17.00